usnistgov/OSCAL/docs/content/learn/tutorials/metadata/_index.md

 This tutorial covers the basics of the common Metadata Section, and provides a walk-through on creating one for a new document.
 Before reading this tutorial you should:

 - Have some familiarity with the [XML](https://www.w3.org/standards/xml/core), [JSON](https://www.json.org/), or [YAML](https://yaml.org/spec/) formats.
-- Have a basic understanding of the usage and organization of the OSCAL Model and it's layers
+- Have a basic understanding of OSCAL Models and their overall structure. ([OSCAL High-Level Overview](/concepts/layer/overview/))

 ## What is the Metadata Section?

-All OSCAL documents share some common structure and elements, as discussed in [Common High-Level Structure](/documentation/schema/overview/#common-high-level-structure).
+All OSCAL Models share some common structure and elements, as discussed in [Common High-Level Structure](/concepts/layer/overview/#common-high-level-structure).
 The foremost of these is the Metadata section, which includes important identifying and categorizing information.
 A number of mandatory fields inside of Metadata are vital to the processing of OSCAL documents, and have stricter requirements that help ensure interoperability.
 A second, larger set of fields are optional, and designed to allow OSCAL content creators great flexibility in expressing additional information.
-These optional fields could enable extra functionality, utilize proprietary data, contain contact info, and more.
+These optional fields may enable extra functionality, utilize proprietary data, contain contact info, and more.

-The definition of the Metadata Section is the same regardless of where it appears, so this tutorial is not bound to a single Layer of OSCAL.
+The definition of the Metadata Section is the same regardless of where it appears, so this tutorial is not bound to a single OSCAL Model.

 As with all parts of OSCAL, the Metadata Section provides machine-readable formats in XML, JSON, and YAML, which support representing an equivalent set of information.
 Examples in this tutorial are provided for XML, JSON, and YAML to show the equivalent representations.

 ## The Fields of Metadata

 The widget below shows the high-level structure of the Metadata Section in XML, JSON, and YAML.
 Below, each field is defined and briefly explained.
-Selecting a serialization type here will

 {{< tabs XML JSON YAML >}}
 {{% tab %}}